adrobinoga/zk-protocol/protocol.md

 When there are "intensive" operations (i.e. too much changes/transactions) the procedures begin with a disable-device command, this could be to prevent undefined behavior in the device.
 For small tasks, like get-device-time, there is no need for disabling and enabling the device.
 Simple tasks usually consist of a request followed by a reply.

-Based on the SDK design, a classification of the protocol functions can be made:
+Based on the **Standalone SDK** design, a classification of the protocol functions can be made:

 - **Terminal operations**: Includes, procedures to manage communication with the machine, get/set time of device and to request generic information(device type, matching algorithm, etc).
 - **Data operations**: Procedures to manage data in the device, they can be further divided according to the data to be modified.